-The resolution adopts the Standard Marine Communication Phrases (SMCP) and recommends a wide circulation to all prospective users and all maritime education authorities.
+In November 2001, the twenty-second Assembly adopted the IMO Standard Marine Communication Phrases (SMCP) (resolution A.918(22)) and recommended a wide circulation to all prospective users and all maritime education authorities.

 The SMNV was developed for use by seafarers, following agreement that a common language - namely English - should be established for navigational purposes where language difficulties arise and the IMO SMCP has been developed as a more comprehensive standardized safety language, taking into account changing conditions in modern seafaring and covering all major safety-related verbal communication.